-You can download the full programme booklet with all reports and editorials, on to the Excellence Gateway.
+You can download the full programme booklet with all reports and editorials on the Excellence Gateway.

 Click the project numbers on the map below to be directed to each project page.
 There you will be able to read each organisation’s research report, watch their final presentations and access further resources.